 - Chemical and Physical Foundations of Biological Systems,

 - Psychological, Social, and Biological Foundations of Behavior, and

 These four sections test the broad clinical skills that you need to know in order to get into med school.

-All the sections, except for CARS, are made up of 59 multiple choice questions, which you will have 95 minutes to answer.
-The CARS section is 53 multiple choice questions that you have 90 minutes to answer.
+All the sections, except for CARS, include 59 multiple-choice questions, which you will have 95 minutes to answer.
+The CARS section is 53 multiple-choice questions that you have 90 minutes to answer.
 You will have two 10-minute breaks and one 30-minute break during the duration of the exam.

 The Biological and Biochemical section, also known as the Bio/Biochem section, will require you to read passages and answer questions regarding the material you’ve encountered in introductory biology and first-semester biochemistry.

 Some examples of topics you will have to be familiar with to pass this section include the cell, embryogenesis, the endocrine system, the immune system, the cardiovascular system, genetics, amino acids, DNA/RNA, biological membranes, and metabolism.

 Chemical and Physical Foundations of Biological Systems

 The Chemical and Physical Foundations of Biological Systems section, also known as the Chem/Physics section, will require you to read passages on and solve problems regarding chemistry, physics, organic chemistry, and some biochemistry.
 These questions will cover the material you learned in introductory college courses.
 In addition, this section will require you to do some basic math without a calculator.

 Topics you will have to be familiar with in order to pass this section include: